Mark Jones (sportscaster): Broadcasting career

 Before Jones assumed his current roles at ESPN, he worked for The Sports Network (TSN) in Canada from 1986 to 1990 as an anchor and hosted a Toronto Blue Jays magazine show.

 Jones began his ESPN career as the host of the weekly NBA show, the NBA Today.
 He would usually end the show by shooting an imaginary basketball into the air as the studio lights went off.
-Jones currently does play-by-play on NBA games paired with any one of ESPN's current NBA game analysts like Jon Barry, Hubie Brown, P.J.
-Carlesimo, Mark Jackson, Jeff Van Gundy, and Doris Burke.
-Jones has worked NBA games in the past with Bill Walton until Walton left NBA coverage during the 2009 - 2010 season and also with Doug Collins.
+Jones currently does play-by-play on NBA games paired with any one of ESPN's current NBA game analysts like Jon Barry, Hubie Brown, Jay Bilas, P.J.
+Carlesimo, Doris Burke, and Bob Myers.
+Jones has worked NBA games in the past with Bill Walton until Walton left NBA coverage during the 2009–10 season and also with Doug Collins.
 He was the primary host of KIA NBA Shootaround, the network's pregame show.
-On the program he engaged Walton and Stephen A. Smith in topical debates about issues in the NBA.
+On the program, he engaged Walton and Stephen A. Smith in topical debates about issues in the NBA.
 Jones has done some sideline reporting for NBA games.

-Jones also is lead play by play announcer on ABC's NBA Sunday Showcase with Hall of Famer Hubie Brown.
-He also is on ESPN's college football, where he teams up with analysts Dusty Dvoracek and Rod Gilmore on the network's coverage on ESPN, ESPN2 or ABC.
-He formally called men's SEC college basketball games on Saturday with analyst Kara Lawson.
+Until 2023, Jones was the lead play-by-play announcer on ABC's NBA Sunday Showcase with Doris Burke.
+He also is on ESPN's college football, where he teams up with analyst Louis Riddick on the network's coverage on ESPN, ESPN2 or ABC.
+He formerly called men's SEC college basketball games on Saturday with analyst Kara Lawson.
 He has also done play-by-play and/or reporting for women's college basketball, the WNBA, and the NHL.

 Jones has also occasionally served as an anchor/reporter for SportsCenter.
 He has contributed to NBA All-Star Weekend (Celebrity Game), NBA Draft Lottery, and also to the network's NBA Draft coverage.

 He is the younger brother of Paul Jones, the radio play-by-play voice of the Toronto Raptors.

 In September 2020, Jones made headlines with his outspoken support for the Black Lives Matter movement on Twitter.

 Jones was named the primary TV play-by-play announcer for the Sacramento Kings in 2020.

 On March 11, 2022, ESPN announced a multi-year extension for Jones.

 On May 29, 2022, Jones filled in for ESPN's lead NBA play–by–play announcer Mike Breen for the deciding Eastern Conference Final Game 7 between the Boston Celtics and Miami Heat.
 Breen had to sit out of the broadcast alongside commentators Jeff Van Gundy and Mark Jackson due to a positive COVID test.
 Jones also called the first two games of the NBA Finals featuring the Celtics and Golden State Warriors in Breen's absence.